-Pride's reputation as a legend would be cemented even without more time on the road, however.
+Charley Pride died Saturday (Dec.
+12) of COVID-19 complications, leaving behind a legacy as a groundbreaker within country music.
 The Mississippi native was also a baseball talent — he played with several Negro Leagues teams and tried out for some Major League Baseball squads, too — and was later signed to RCA Records by Chet Atkins himself.

 That record deal accelerated Pride's career success, and he soon became a dominant force within the genre; in fact, between 1967 and 1984, only two of his singles missed the Top 10 of Billboard's country charts.
-Overall, he's racked up 40 No. 1 hits in his career, and won an impressive array of awards.
+Overall, he racked up 40 No. 1 hits, and won an impressive array of awards.

 "Mountain of Love"From 1982's 'Everybody's Choice'